Welcome to the fifth

 FREE: Kids (up to 12)

-FREE: Early-birds: if you are struggling financially, you can come to the festival for no charge if you book on-line in advance and arrive at the festival before 3pm.
+FREE: Early-birds: if you are struggling financially, you can come to the festival for no charge if you book on-line by 17 June and arrive at the festival between 2pm and 3pm.
 Why?
-Inclusion is one of The Village’s core values, and we don’t want money to be a barrier
+Inclusion is one of The Village’s core values, and we don’t want money to be a barrier.

 Fire, Acts, Art, Music